-- 12. Discuss the policy-making process, 14 including the roles of ethics and evidence - 13.
-Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - 14.
-Advocate for political, social, or economic policies and programs that will improve health in diverse populations15 - 15.
+- 12. Discuss the policy-making process, 17 including the roles of ethics and evidence - 13.
+Propose strategies to identify relevant communities and individuals and build coalitions and partnerships for influencing public health outcomes - 14.
+Advocate for political, social, or economic policies and programs that will improve health in diverse populations - 15.
 Evaluate policies for their impact on public health and health equity